takigama/HomeAutomationExperiments/LedStrip/README.md

 ## TODO's

 ### DONE
-1) Moved to fastled lib (not really liking it much) - DONE
+1. Moved to fastled lib (not really liking it much) - DONE
-2) change messages to allow for sub-ranges - DONE
+2. change messages to allow for sub-ranges - DONE
+3. add some fixed effects (fire, pointer, tv)

 ### Not Done
-3) add some fixed effects (fire, candle, pointer, etc)
-4) make number of leds dynamic (and saved in eeprom)
+4. make number of leds dynamic (and saved in eeprom) - trickier than i'd hoped